uchicago-sandlab/naturalbackdoors/README.md

 ## Reproducing Results

-The [run_on_gpus_recreate_results.py](run_on_gpus_recreate_results.py) script is set up to reproduce the results from Figures 5, 6, and 13, as well as Table 3 in the paper.
+The [run_on_gpus_recreate_results.py](run_on_gpus_recreate_results.py) script is set up to reproduce the results from Figures 5, 6, 12 and 13, as well as Tables 3 and 9 in the paper.
 It contains the extact trigger/class sets used to compare the performance of models trained on poisonable subsets generated with different centrality measures/injection rates/models.
 After installing the libraries and downloading the datasets, you can run this script to reproduce the results.

 To change the experiment run by this script, simply vary the parameter ```--xp_selection``` that is passed on the command line.
 This indexes the ```xp_schedule`` list on lines 82-86 of this script, and each element in this list will run a different experiment.
 - Using the default ```--xp_selection 0``` will recreate Figures 5 and 13, the centrality ablation expreiments.